PhoenixTales/phoenix-docs/mechanics/multiplayer.md

 ## Alpha Multiplayer

 From the very beginning of the development, Gothic had always been promoted as having a multiplayer story mode (which we call "Coop" today).
+It was an essential part of the project that they wanted to realise, mentioned in always every single interview:

+> Tom Putzki: [...] we've planned to give at least 8 Multiplayers the chance to compete in Gothic.
+(11.06.1998)

+> Mike Hoge: [...] we want to make a network game.
+(15.06.1998)

+While most people may not know or remember much of what the Gothic multplayer was meant to be, and for how little of it had actually been implemented in the game, the developers promised a lot of very specific details about the multiplayer in 1998-1999.

+For example, they had planned to let other players join in the middle of a singleplayer playthrough:

+> How is Gothic going to support Multi-player?
+Will you be able to adventure with your character build up in single player along with your friends favorite characters?

+> Mike: Yes.
+But we plan to allow only characters of the same level to join a game, to keep the game balance intact.
+As we started with GOTHIC, I imagined a game where you can play several hours in single player mode, then join a game with your friend and take your character with you and finally even take the improvements you`ve made in your multiplayer session back to your single player game...

+Tom: Just to explain: GOTHIC is divided into six chapters, and you can only join a game, if your characters are in the same chapter.

-It was an essential part of the project that they wanted to realise, mentioned in always every single interview and several times did let it seem that they are actually proud of the concept behind their multiplayer, which was meant to be different than what players knew at the time.
+and several times did let it seem that they are actually proud of the concept behind their multiplayer, which was meant to be different than what players knew at the time.

 ``Add quotes``